Social credit: Criticism for antisemitism

 Social crediters and Douglas have been criticized for spreading antisemitism.
 Douglas was critical of "international Jewry", especially in his later writings.
 He asserted that such Jews controlled many of the major banks and were involved in an international conspiracy to centralize the power of finance.
 Some people have claimed that Douglas was antisemitic because he was quite critical of pre-Christian philosophy.
 In his book Social Credit, he wrote that, "It is not too much to say that one of the root ideas through which Christianity comes into conflict with the conceptions of the Old Testament and the ideals of the pre-Christians' era is in respect of this dethronement of abstractionism."

 Douglas was opposed to abstractionist philosophies because he believed that these philosophies inevitably resulted in the elevation of abstractions, such as the state, and legal fictions, such as corporate personhood, over the individual.
 He also believed that what Jews considered as abstractionist thought tended to encourage them to endorse communist ideals and an emphasis on collectives over individuals.
 Historian John L. Finlay, in his book Social Credit: The English Origins, wrote, "Anti-Semitism of the Douglas kind, if it can be called anti-Semitism at all, may be fantastic, may be dangerous even, in that it may be twisted into a dreadful form, but it is not itself vicious nor evil."
-In his 1972 book, Social Credit: The English Origins, Finlay argues that, "It must also be noted that while Douglas was critical of some aspects of Jewish thought, Douglas did not seek to discriminate against Jews as a people or race.
+Adding that "while Douglas was critical of some aspects of Jewish thought, Douglas did not seek to discriminate against Jews as a people or race.
 It was never suggested that the National Dividend be withheld from them."